ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 21 - Day 23__

 Dr. Shields helped us fix all of our issues and we pushed the final code here, to GitHub.

+__Febuary 24 - Day 24__

+We practiced using the miter saw to cut cardboard at an angle.